Nov 09, 2009 Steve McMahon Uncategorized

-Bradford Chase died on March 30, 1893, after spending the last 50 years of his life on his 50-acre farm.
+Bradford Chase lost his oldest child, Gabriel Tappan Chase, in 1892.
+Gabriel had worked in the Washington, DC, brokerage office of Baldwinsville businessman, Otis Bigelow.
+Less than one year later, on March 30, 1893, Bradford Chase died in Baldwinsville, after spending the last 50 years of his life on his 50-acre farm.
 He was survived by his wife, Caroline, a son, John M. Chase of Phelps, Ontario County, and a daughter, Lavantia (Mrs. Martin) Molby, of Reading, Michigan.
-Later that year, his third wife, Caroline, sold the farm.
-The first buyer sold it a short time later to someone else, who didn’t keep it very long either.
-That's why the farm was known thereafter as the “Chase Farm," at least until another family came to stay for 67 years.
+Later that year, Caroline Chase sold the 50-acre farm to a Byron Kelly for $5,000.
+Byron sold it a short time later to Willis Cornell, who didn’t keep it very long either.
+As a result, the farm would be known for years as the “Chase Farm,” until another family came to stay for 67 years.

 Next week, read the conclusion of the story, “The Provenance of a 50-Acre Plot of Land.”
 Looking Backward will appear in the Messenger every other week or so, as long as there are stories to tell and the spirit moves me to tell them.
 If you have questions about this story or suggestions for future ones, including any local historical images or information, please contact me via e-mail at firstname.lastname@example.org.